hapztron/VRML-Slideshow/README.md

 Use as slideshow
 ---------
+1. Include 2 JavaScript files to your slide/presentation page.

+Example:

+	<script type="text/javascript" src="js/jquery.min.js"></script>
+	<script type="text/javascript" src="js/vrml-slide.js"></script>

+2. Config PATH of your XML file in "vrml-slide.js".

+Example:

+	var file_url = "data/yourxmlfile.xml";

-1. Prepare your XML file.
+3. Prepare your XML file.
 This file is contain Duration time for each slide, Title of VRML Scene, Author of that file and URL link to VRML scene.

-Create XML file in "data" folder.
+Create XML file in "data" folder or whatever (Config in vmrl-slide.js file).

 Example: